By Naume Guveya

 “A lot of tree planting is being done with the aim of reversing climate change, but will planting a billion hectares of new trees actually cool our planet?”

-There are many questions requiring answers, but when all is said and done, we need to go back to the ultimate big question.
+There are many questions, but when all is said and done, we need to go back to the ultimate big question.
 A lot of tree planting is being done with the aim of reversing climate change, but will planting a billion hectares of new trees actually cool our planet?

 Perhaps planting trees will restore our degraded ecosystems and mitigate the impact of climate change.
 There’s potential there, but we need to ditch any “quick-fix” ideas we have and look at the big picture.